Lakatrazz/Fusion-Lists/RULES.md

 - Other minor offenses

 ### 2. Public Sexual Behavior
 BONELAB, while a mature game, has a community consisting mostly of children.
-It is important to recognize that and restrict any sexual behaviour to Private or Friends Only lobbies.
+It is important to recognize that and restrict any sexual behavior to Private or Friends Only lobbies.

 Prohibited:
 - ERPing in public lobbies